-At the beginning of the year, you may have been approached by a parent who does not want their child to take part in religious education and asked to withdraw them from this subject.
+You may have been approached by a parent or carer who does not want their child to take part in religious education lessons, and they ask you to withdraw them from this subject.

-This can be a tricky issue to deal with, hence we have collaborated with the National Association of Teachers of RE (NATRE) to produce some advice and guidance on how to deal with these requests.
+This can be a tricky issue to deal with, so NAHT has collaborated with the National Association of Teachers of Religious Education (NATRE) to produce some advice and guidance on how to deal with these requests.